Inflatable fishing kayaks are becoming more popular. Here is why, plus a look at the best inflatable kayaks out there.

 In the market of SUPs (often also called paddle boards), the inflatable ones have become the gold standard and it’s hard to still find normal ones.
 The reason for that is simple: inflatable ones offer much more flexibility and need much less space, no matter whether when storing them at home or when taking them to the water.

 While a traditional fishing kayak is made of hard plastic, inflatable ones are made from a softer plastic that can be filled with air.
-You can either use a hand pump to do so (that often comes with the best inflatable fishing kayaks) or an electric pump that will get the job done a lot quicker.
+You can either use a hand pump to do so (that often comes with the best inflatable kayaks for fishing) or an electric pump that will get the job done a lot quicker.
 You will be surprised how tough and sturdy these inflatable kayaks feel once fully inflated.

 What to Consider before Buying